fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-06-29-smart-citizen-interview.md

 Cities are the largest creation of human kind.
 For many centuries we have been adding complexity and technology to the urban centres, creating places with the biggest problems we can find today in terms of sustainability and contamination of the planet.
-Being a huge producer of problems, cities offer at the same time great opportunities to address those problems by using available, accessible and open source technology.
-We believe that Smart Citizen can build an ecosystem of participation of citizens in the production of valuable data and information about our cities, which can help to better understand, transform and improve the places where next generations will live.
-Smart Citizen is about the appropriation of technology for taking over the active construction of the city.
+Being a huge producer of problems, cities offer at the same time great opportunities to address those problems by using available, accessible and open source technology. <strong>We believe that Smart Citizen can build an ecosystem of participation of citizens in the production of valuable data and information about our cities, which can help to better understand, transform and improve the places where next generations will live.</strong> Smart Citizen is about the appropriation of technology for taking over the active construction of the city.
 Our idea started with sensors and data visualisation, but we aim to grow and